vinclongo01/proverif_Fedora/README.md

-# Comprehensive Guide to Installing ProVerif on Fedora
+# Comprehensive Guide for installing ProVerif on Fedora

 Here’s a step-by-step guide tailored for setting up ProVerif on your Fedora system: